akolov/step-carthage-bootstrap/README.md

 Hurray, you just created your first Step repository!
 You can now start coding and when you're ready you can submit your Step to the [Open Step Library](http://www.steplib.com/).

+*You can find more information about the submission process below, in the "How to submit your Step into the Open Step Library" section.*

 ## Step Repository Structure